sergiobayona/esquema_generic/README.md

 # Esquema Generic

-Esquema is a Ruby library for JSON Schema generation.
+Esquema Generic is a Ruby DSL and generation library for JSON Schema.

 Example Use: